-When responding to problem behaviour the staff member first determines if the problem behaviour is major or minor, with the following agreed understanding:
+When responding to problem behaviour the staff member first determines if the problem behaviour is major or minor, utilising the Major and Minor Matrix.
+This allows Staff to recognise the type of behaviour and its severity when reporting and responding to an incident.